 Taking a moment out from singing along to ‘Arbeit neun bis füenf,’ a feisty German language version of Dolly Parton’s 1981 hit about the forty hour working week, Otto Neuman was perplexed by a news item, appearing to reference his own musical tastes.

-The station reported on a new study that found the only thing worse than listening to country music, was listening to German language cover versions of country music.
+Having stopped at a red light, he’d paused the CD player, turned on the radio and just happened to catch the entertainment news segment.
+The station reported on a new study that suggested most people thought the only thing worse than listening to country music, was listening to German language cover versions, of country music.

 “Was ist das?”
 Temporarily unable to speak, his colleagues flailed their arms, in an unsuccessful attempt to prevent him from saying another word.
-“Facking bastardz,” he swore at them, but their ongoing respiratory difficulties, prevented them from replying.
+“Facking bastardz,” he swore at them, but they were doubled over unable to reply.

 “Arschlöcher,” Otto muttered under his breath, as he drove away from the lights until at last, one of them was able to speak for all.